A meniscal tear is a partial or full tear in the cartilage of the knee.

 Copyright © Nucleus Medical Media, Inc.

-Symptoms may include:
+Symptoms may be:

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 It will focus on your knee.
 This is often enough to make the diagnosis.

-Your knee may need to be viewed.
+Images may be taken to confirm the diagnosis.
 This can be done with:

 American Orthopaedic Society for Sports Medicine

-OrthoInfo—American Academy of Orthopaedic Surgeons
+Ortho Info—American Academy of Orthopaedic Surgeons

 Canadian Orthopaedic Association